 Learn about that and the woman sex offender statistics in this article!
-If you sign up for our service, we can keep you updated on all registered sex offenders in your area, regardless of their gender.
+If you , we can keep you updated on all registered sex offenders in your area, regardless of their gender.

 It’s true that most sex offenders are male, but female offenders are less likely to be:

 - Reported to the police